 Residence permits granted for investment purposes by the Brazilian government in the state has doubled in the last year.
 In fact, residence permits in the state increased by 93.3% compared to the same period of 2018.
 The results from the survey also indicate the nationality and background of foreigners who receive residence permits in the country: most of them are men, from approx. 20 to 49 years old, graduates and many of them with postgraduate studies.
 Foreigners come mainly from the United States, China, India and Europe.

-According to Marta Mitico, president of the Brazilian Association of Migration and International Mobility Specialists (Abemmi), the high numbers regarding foreign investment in the region is due to the incredible potential in sectors such as tourism, technology, wind energy and fishing.
+According to Marta Mitico, president of the Brazilian Association of Migration and International Mobility Specialists (Abemmi), the high numbers regarding foreign investment in the region are triggered by the incredible potential in sectors such as tourism, technology, wind energy and fishing.

 São Paulo has been the second state with the most foreign investment, but the investments here only made up half of the amount received by Ceará.